practicalli/spacemacs/spacemacs-basics/vim-basics.md

-# Evil Basics
+# Evil Basics - Vim Style Editing

-Evil is an Emacs package that provides Vim style editing and provide Vim keybindings throughout all major modes.
+Evil provides Vim style multi-modal editing and Spacemacs provides Vim keybindings throughout all major modes.

 Vim style editing is arguably the most effective way for touch typists to use a text editor and you can easily edit much faster once you are practised.

+The only way to learn vim style editing is to practice and ideally use it for everything you do.

+## Normal state by default

 Spacemacs Evil providing multiple editing states, minimising the keybindings required for specific tasks as well as adding great power and flexibility when editing text.

+Keep in the Evil normal state for most of the time, unless you are writing code or creating lots of text.

+Normal mode is where you run all the Spacemacs commands.

+To help make Vim style editing become a sub-conscious act you should [learn to speak Evil](speaking-evil.md)

 ![Spacemacs States](/images/spacemacs-states-vim.png)